Martyn Percy: Early life and education

+Percy was born on 31 July 1962.
+He was educated at Merchant Taylors' School, Northwood, the University of Bristol (BA), the University of Durham (Cert.
+Counselling), King's College London (PhD, 1993) and the University of Sheffield (MEd).
+His doctoral thesis was titled "Signs, Wonders and Church Growth": The Theme of Power in Contemporary Christian Fundamentalism with Special Reference to the Works of John Wimber.
+After a short career in publishing (1984–1988), he trained for ordination at Cranmer Hall, Durham, from 1988 to 1990.

+Career

 Percy taught in the Faculty of Theology and Religion, University of Oxford, as well as in Sociology, and was a fellow of the Said Business School at the university.
-He has also been Professor of Theological Education at King's College London and a professorial research fellow at Heythrop College, University of London.
+He has also served as Professor of Theological Education at King's College London and a professorial research fellow at Heythrop College, University of London.
 He has also served as a visiting professor of the Institute for the Study of Values at the University of Winchester, a founding fellow of the Center for Theologically Engaged Anthropology at the University of Georgia, and an adjunct professor at Hartford Seminary, Connecticut.
 He is an emeritus canon of Salisbury Cathedral, having previously served as an honorary canon.
-He has also been an honorary canon, serving later as canon theologian, at Sheffield Cathedral.
-In 2018 he became a fellow of King's College London, and a fellow of Harris-Manchester College Oxford.
+In 2018 he became a fellow of King's College London, and a fellow of Harris Manchester College, Oxford.
+From 2022-24 he served by invitation as Dean’s Distinguished Scholar at Virginia Theological Seminary.